ShaogangRen/EVCD/README.md

 ## Setups
 You can modify run_evcd_grid.py to reset the dataset, learning rate, etc.

-For the tuebingen dataset in Causal Discovery Toolbox, the setup in run_evcd_grid.py can achieve  better results (0.707) than the value reported in the paper.
+For the Tuebingen dataset in Causal Discovery Toolbox, the setup in run_evcd_grid.py can achieve  better results (0.707) than the value reported in the paper.

 Some of the code files were adapted based on ffjord (https://github.com/rtqichen/ffjord).